TechnicJelle/BlueMapWebAddons/README.md

-# BlueMap Web Scripts
+# BlueMap Web Addons

-BlueMap has a feature that allows us to inject any custom JavaScript (and CSS) snippets that we want into the web app.
+BlueMap has a feature that allows us to inject any custom JavaScript and CSS snippets that we want into the web app.
 This allows us to add custom functionality to the web app, such as extra buttons, a ruler, and more.
-This repository contains a collection of some such scripts for the BlueMap Web App.
+This repository contains a collection of some such scripts and styles ("addons") for the BlueMap Web App.

-Notice: The BlueMap UI is currently not programmed to be customised, so there is currently no simple way to do this.
+Notice: The BlueMap UI is currently not programmed to handle being modified other than CSS styling.
 However, there are some workarounds to customise the UI anyway, which you can find in the scripts below.

 The proper way to customise the BlueMap UI would be to clone the BlueMap webapp source code, modify that, and recompile it.